defold/doc/docs/en/manuals/test.md

         go.set_position(pos, p)
     end
 end
+-- This is a comment to the functionality of the function and it is running quite long to force a
 ```
 1. Note that the `-- <1>` in the source is changed to a numeric callout that is not part of
    the source code anymore.